Have a Happy, Healthy Holiday with This Roasted Turkey Recipe

 Take a minute to ask yourself how you are you feeling.
 Is the festive season stressing you out?
 If so, why?
-If you are one of the lucky ones that are relaxed and can enjoy this time of the year, appreciate it.
-Unfortunately, for most people, this time of year brings a lot of stress and anxiety.
+If you are one of the lucky ones feels relaxed and enjoys this time of the year, appreciate it.
+Unfortunately, for most people, the holidays don’t bring holiday cheer, but instead a lot of stress and anxiety.

-Setting high, unrealistic expectations are the main culprit and cause of our stress and anxiety.
-We want everything to go smoothly and to be perfect.
-However, take a minute to ask yourself, what is really important to you?
-You will probably realise that what matters isn’t the matching cutlery and plates or whether you have got your partner the right present, but about enjoying valuable time with your loved ones.
+Setting high, unrealistic expectations are the main cause of our stress and anxiety.
+We want everything to be “perfect.”
+Before stressing out, take a moment to ask yourself what’s really important to you?
+You will probably realize that what matters most isn’t matching your cutlery to your plates, or whether you got your significant other the right present, but about enjoying valuable time with loved ones.

 - 3 cloves of garlic

 - 3 medium red onions

 - 28 oz turkey breast (either slice thick breasts in half or beat breasts until thin and wide)

 - 2 Tbsp mustard